surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

 1. In this step the user has multiple options:
     1. The `mccli` tool may use `oidc-agent` to obtain an access token from the OIDC Provider (OP).
-Alternatively, the accesstoken can be provided in an environment variable, e.g. `OIDC`.
+Alternatively, the access token can be provided in an environment variable, e.g. `OIDC`.
     1. The user may directly use any ssh-client.
 She will need to know the username on the remote host, and will be queried for access token instead of a password.
-1. When used, `mccli` contact the `motley-cue` daemon (on or nearby the ssh server.
-It makes sure, that the user exists (if authorised), and generated a one-time-password, in case the access token is too long for the ssh client used (openssh has a limit of 1k).<br/> `motley-cue` will update the users groups (based on entitlements) and/or create the user if the account didn't exist already.
+1. When used, `mccli` contacts the `motley-cue` daemon (on or nearby the ssh server).
+It makes sure that the user exists (if authorised), and generates a one-time-password, in case the access token is too long for the ssh client used (openssh has a limit of 1k).<br/> `motley-cue` will update the user's groups (based on entitlements) and/or create the user if the account didn't exist already.
 (Pre-existing accounts will be used whenever available, local-remote user mapping is stored in e.g.
    `/etc/passwd` or similar, depending on the backend).
-1. The ssh-client perfoms a standard ssh authentication flow.
+1. The ssh-client performs a standard ssh authentication flow.
 As part of this the access token is passed to `pam-ssh-oidc`, which either verifies the token with the OIDC-Provider, or locally with `motley-cue`.<br/>